LucaYoy/ACQ/README.md

 ## Citing ACQ

-If you use this code, please cite the ACQ preprint included with the repository.
+If you use this code, please cite [future publication reference].

 ## Acknowledgments